Travel in Eastern Norway

 The town is an old trading post, with lots of shops, galleries, cafés and eateries, as well as a guest harbour.

-Visit the Oslofjord museum in the Maudbukta bay, where you’ll find exhibitions, a collection of wooden boats and activities for the kids.
+Visit the Oslofjord Museum in Maudbukta bay, where you’ll find exhibitions, a collection of traditional wooden boats, and activities for the kids.

 Nearby, you’ll also find the Fritznerstranden beach, one of the Norwegian beaches that have received the Blue Flag certification.